How to Fix Action Center Not Opening in Windows 11?

 Editing Remove Notifications and Action Center Policy

-1. To start, open up the Run dialog box by pressing Windows key + R.
+1. Open the Run dialog by pressing Windows key + R.

 Opening up Windows Registry